Skip to main content

 • The postCreateCommand installs UI deps, copies .env.example.env, and prints a quick-start banner.

-Ports forwarded automatically: 3000 (UI), 6901 (noVNC).
+Ports forwarded automatically: 3000 (UI). noVNC is proxied through the UI — no separate port needed.
 You’ll also need a throwaway Supabase project — do not point this at production while testing.
 Go to supabase.com, create a free project, and run every SQL file in db/migrations/ in filename order.
 Then copy the URL, anon key, and service role key for browser onboarding.

 Stage 1 — UI build and run